-6.2.3.
 How to Define Audio and/or Video Effects using the Playlist Element Contextual Menu

-To define audio and/or video effects using the contextual menu, proceed as follows:
+To define audio and/or video effects using the contextual menu,

 - 1. Select one or several elements in the playlist for which you want to define effects. - 2.
 Right-click one of the elements.